Madagascar: Biodiversity and Natural Resource Management

 - View Our Photo Galleries on Flickr

 - Academic Resources/Library

 Live and study in Fort Dauphin.

 The program is based in Fort Dauphin (Tolagnaro), a town of approximately 50,000 people.
 Situated on a peninsula at the southern end of a chain of rainforested mountains, Fort Dauphin is surrounded on three sides by the Indian Ocean and is home to some of the country’s cleanest and most beautiful beaches.

 Five very distinct ecosystems exist within a fifty-mile radius of Fort Dauphin, making it a great base from which to take a variety of educational excursions.
 Students are able to appreciate the wonders of rainforests, spiny forests, gallery zones, coastal vegetation, and transitional areas.

 Students are not only exposed to spectacular natural settings; they also explore the human pressures placed on the country's ecosystems and possibilities for the future.
 Students grapple with questions of conservation versus development.
 Often these debates raise more questions than solutions, further compelling students to study, learn, and contribute to the discussion.

 Explore a variety of integrated themes in collaboration with Malagasy partners.

-The program offers thematic units on biodiversity, lemur ecology, conservation and environmental management, environmental impacts of mining and economic development, forest types and land use over time, ethnobotany, ecotourism, and marine studies.
+The program offers thematic units on lemur ecology, conservation and environmental management, forest types and land use over time, ethnobotany, sustainable energy, renewable resources, ecotourism, and marine studies.

 The Environmental Research Methods and Ethics seminar allows students to experiment with a wide range of social and natural science field techniques alongside Malagasy counterparts studying environmental management.